West Asheville in Buncombe County, North Carolina — The American South (South Atlantic)

 Erected 1998 by The West Asheville Business Assoceation.

 Location.
 35° 34.643′ N, 82° 35.52′ W. Marker is in West Asheville, North Carolina, in Buncombe County.
 Marker is on Haywood Road (State Highway 19/23) west of Jarrett Street.
 Touch for map.
 Marker is in this post office area: Asheville NC 28806, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Olive Tilford Dargan (approx. 0.6 miles away); Electric Streetcars (approx. 1.2 miles away); Sulphur Springs (approx. 1.6 miles away); Rutherford Trace (approx. 2.1 miles away); Daniel K. Moore (approx. 2.1 miles away); Smith-McDowell House (approx. 2.1 miles away); Wartime Jail (approx. 2.2 miles away); St. Genevieve ~ Of ~ The ~ Pines (approx. 2.2 miles away).

 Categories. • Railroads & Streetcars •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on March 15, 2009, by Stanley and Terrie Howard of Greer, South Carolina.
-This page has been viewed 880 times since then.
+This page has been viewed 908 times since then and 3 times this year.
 Photo 1. submitted on March 15, 2009, by Stanley and Terrie Howard of Greer, South Carolina. • Kevin W. was the editor who published this page.